-- Using personal laptops or tablets instead of the school issued laptop. - Sending chain emails, inappropriate broadcast messages or any other information that may cause undue network congestion. - Using the network for commercial purposes.
-The school will not be responsible for any financial obligations resulting from school-provided laptops, technology, or access to the Internet. - Accessing non-LPS wireless networks with the laptop while in school. - Attempting to connect to the LPS wired or wireless network with non-authorized devices including personal laptops, phones, or tablets.
+• Using personal laptops or tablets instead of the school issued laptop.

+• Sending chain emails, inappropriate broadcast messages or any other information that may cause undue network congestion.

+• Using the network for commercial purposes.
+The school will not be responsible for any financial obligations resulting from school-provided laptops, technology, or access to the Internet.

-Major Offenses
+• Accessing non-LPS wireless networks with the laptop while in school.

-Major offenses are a serious violation of the standards of the community and pose a threat to the safety and security of the school's network, infrastructure, students, faculty, and greater community.
+• Attempting to connect to the LPS wired or wireless network with non-authorized devices including personal laptops, phones, or tablets.
+Major Offenses major offense is a serious violation of the standards of the community and poses a threat to the safety and security of the school's network, infrastructure, students, faculty, and greater community.
 Major Offenses to the Acceptable Use Policy also count as Major Offenses to the Code of Conduct.
 Major offenses include, but are not limited to, the following: